We are no longer accepting applications for the Summer of 2018.

 - Develop competence and confidence in presenting scientific results in a public forum.

-Participants must be undergraduate students enrolled in a degree program (part-time or full-time), preferably finishing
+Participants must be undergraduate students enrolled in a degree program (part-time or full-time), preferably finishing their sophomore or

-their sophomore or junior years.
+junior years.
 Applications from traditionally underrepresented

-what is arguably the largest and most diverse astrophysical
+and the Harvard College Observatory (HCO).
+The CfA is arguably the largest and most diverse astrophysical

 institution in the world.
 A broad